w3f/Grants-Program/applications/zkverse.md

 ### Overview

 The privacy protection technology in the blockchain is constantly developing, with the emergence of multi-party security computing, differential privacy, homomorphic encryption, zero-knowledge proof and other technologies.
 At present, ZKP technology is constantly developing and innovating in the privacy and expansion track in Ethereum.
-So the main goal of this project is to introduce ZKP technology into the polkadot/substrate ecosystem.
-Polkadot/substrate natively does not support ZKP, so this project(Zkverse, which means zk universe) will provide zk-related pallets to support substrate and more efficient zk proof generation ways.
+So the main goal of this project is to introduce ZKP technology into the Polkadot/Substrate ecosystem.
+Polkadot/Substrate natively does not support ZKP, so this project(Zkverse, which means zk universe) will provide zk-related pallets to support substrate and more efficient zk proof generation ways.

 ### Project Details

-There are three main tasks for project:
+There are three main goals for project:
-- integrate some zkp libray(like bellman, arkworks and eg...) into substrate pallet
+- Integrate some zkp libray(like bellman, plonk library and eg...) into substrate pallet
-- Maximize the generation efficiency and convenience of zk proof(The proof is not generated on the chain, but through some developer friendly libraries(like snarkjs) to adapt the zk lib on substrate chain.)
+- Maximize the efficiency and convenience of zk proof generation(The proof is not generated on the chain, but through some developer friendly libraries(like snarkjs) which will be adapted to the zk lib on substrate-based chain.)
-- Publish some tutorial blogs to let more substrate community developers enjoy the convenience of the above zk development
+- Publish some tutorial blogs/demos to let more substrate community developers enjoy the convenience of the above zkp development kits.

 Also, this project mainly focus on privacy function with ZKP technology.
 Meanwhile, We know that snakjs and circom are excellent and popular zkp development libraries.
 They are very popular in the Ethereum ecosystem and can automatically generate verification contract codes.
-We observed this very good feature, so we want to write circuit codes more easily through snakjs, and generate proofs for verification on the substrate-based chain.
-Because there are many people using snakjs, and circom is developer friendly, Unlike some domain-specific circuit writing methods, our project can attract many developers who are familiar with snarkjs to develop zkp Dapps in substrate/polkadot ecosystem.
+We observed this very good feature, so we want to generate circuit codes more easily through circom, and generate proofs by snarkjs, which will be verified on substrate-based chain.
+Due to many people using snakjs, and circom is developer friendly, Unlike some domain-specific circuit writing methods, our project can attract many developers who are familiar with snarkjs to develop zkp Dapps in substrate/polkadot ecosystem.
+They can also enjoy the convenience of developing zkp applications in Polkadot ecosystem.

 ### Ecosystem Fit
-By integrating some very popular ZKP libraries into the substrate pallet, the privacy function of ZKP can be realized on the substrate-based chains, which is convenient for developers to develop zk applications on the substrate-based chains.
+By integrating some very popular ZKP libraries into Substrate pallet, the privacy function of ZKP can be realized on the substrate-based chains, which is convenient for developers to develop zk applications on the substrate-based chains.
 Although zkp has been relatively active in the Ethereum ecosystem, zkp technology has not been widely popularized in polkadot ecosystem.
 - [Zeropool](https://github.com/zeropoolnetwork/zeropool-substrate-groth16-example) implements zk on the substrate chain, but this library has not been updated for a long time.
 The substrate has gone through many development iterations and needs to be supported by the latest library.
 - [Glacier](https://github.com/gbctech) is building a Distaff VM for zk-STARK proof generation and verification that are used to make  private smart contracts and private credential verifications.
 - [zk-plonk](https://github.com/w3f/Grants-Program/blob/master/applications/zk-plonk.md) would like to implement Zk plonk pallet.
 However, plonk takes a long time to generate proofs and is generated on the chain, so there may be problems in efficiency.